whisthq/whist/mandelbox-images/README.md

 ### I have the correct IP and ports for a mandelbox on my EC2 dev instance to connect to, but it looks like my protocol server and client aren't seeing each other!

 Make sure your dev instance has a security group that has at least the ports [1025, 49151) open for incoming TCP and UDP connections.

+### My Nvidia drivers stopped working!

+To fix this, you can either (a) disable rolling kernel updates or (b) hardcode the kernel version in `/etc/default/grub` and refresh GRUB.
+We suggest you do B.